 - Liver-protective and detoxifying effects

 - Increase white blood cells and hematoglobin

-The Viking Solution to Illness
+The Viking Solution to Colds and the Flu

 If you are prone to respiratory illnesses, you will want to consider cod liver oil.